Xspidy7/NITT-Hospital-HC-Automation/README.md

 At present most of the documentation records are handled on paper in the Health Center at NIT Trichy.
-Our team decided to make a Web-based App to automate the appointment and prescription procedure.
+I decided to make a Web-based App to automate the appointment and prescription procedure.

 ### Installation Instructions